dezoito/dezoito.github.io/_posts/2015-09-21-how-to-test-django-applications.md

 `test_home_view_without_client()` - This is the most basic test, sending a request to the view mapped to `'/'` and asserting that the response is returned as expected.

-`test_category_view()` -A slightly more complicated test, where we invoke a vire by its name (instead of URL mapping) and pass it parameters (using **kwargs).
+`test_category_view()` -A slightly more complicated test, where we invoke a view by its name (instead of URL mapping) and pass it parameters (using **kwargs).

 `test_ajax_search()` - Tests sending a request to a view where an AJAX call is expected.

-See the Official Django Refernce for more details on [django.test.RequestFactory](https://docs.djangoproject.com/en/1.8/topics/testing/advanced/#django.test.RequestFactory).
+See the Official Django Reference for more details on [django.test.RequestFactory](https://docs.djangoproject.com/en/1.8/topics/testing/advanced/#django.test.RequestFactory).

 ### Django's Test Client Examples